iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 - The semantic structure.

 # Warning
- There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated.
+ There are many properties defined in [The Verifiable Credentials Data Model](https://www.w3.org/TR/vc-data-model/) that are **not** validated, such as:
- Examples of properties **not** validated by this method includes: credentialStatus, types, credentialSchema, refreshService **and more**.
+`credentialStatus`, `type`, `credentialSchema`, `refreshService`, **and more**.
+These should be manually checked after validation, according to your requirements.

 # Errors
-Fails on the first encountered validation error if `fail_fast` is "Yes", otherwise all errors will be accumulated in the returned error.
+An error is returned whenever a validated condition is not satisfied.

 **Kind**: static method of [<code>CredentialValidator</code>](#CredentialValidator)